ChrisPerz/noteapp-CRUD/README.md

 ![image](https://github.com/ensolvers-github-challenges/PerezCastillo-87732d/assets/128911355/aa90c2e6-869e-4908-bc0d-665877802a35)

-6. Create a virtual environment with the terminal inside the Backend folder, depending on the operating system, change the command: source venv/bin/activate # Linux/Mac
+5. Create a virtual environment with the terminal inside the Backend folder, depending on the operating system, change the command: source venv/bin/activate # Linux/Mac
 \venv\Scripts\activate # Windows
-7. Install backend dependencies with the terminal and the command: pip install -r requirements.txt
+6. Install backend dependencies with the terminal and the command: pip install -r requirements.txt
-8. Run main.py from the Backend>app folder.
+7. Run main.py from the Backend>app folder.
 You can use the command: python -m app.main or python app/main.py
-9. For the frontend, inside the frontend folder, use the terminal with the command npm install and then npm run dev
+8. For the frontend, inside the frontend folder, use the terminal with the command npm install and then npm run dev

 You can now use the application from the link provided in the terminal.
-## Note: In the run_app.sh script, you can see the commands to follow from step 5 to 9
+**Note: In the run_app.sh script, you can see the commands to follow from step 5 to 8**

 ## Libraries and their Used Versions
 For the backend, the libraries are listed in the requirements.txt file, in the Backend>requirements.txt path.